ACT Growth Modeling Resources

 The tables provide the SGP value (ranging from 1 to 100) associated with each combination of current-year test score and prior-year test score.
 For example, suppose a student scored 411 on the grade 4 ACT Aspire Mathematics test and 415 on the grade 5 ACT Aspire Mathematics test one year later.
 His SGP would be 59 (as shown in the table below, which is an excerpt from the 2016 version of the ACT Aspire SGP lookup table).

-The lookup tables provide an estimate of the SGP for each possible combination of same-subject test scores from consecutive years.
+The lookup tables provide an estimate of the SGP for each possible combination of prior year and current year test scores.
 The SGPs are updated periodically to reflect the most recent longitudinal data from ACT assessments.
 The updated SGPs are provided for all subject areas: English, mathematics, reading, science, ELA, STEM, and Composite.
 (Note that ELA scores are not available for PreACT because there is no Writing test).

 The SGPs are estimated using quantile regression methods (Koenker, 2005) by the SGP R package (Betebenner, VanIwaarden, Domingue, Shang, 2014).
 While the SGP model can use multiple years of prior test scores as inputs, the lookup tables provided here are based on a single prior-year score.